chase-moskal/renraku/readme.md

 ### 🎨 make beautiful typescript apis.

 📦 **`npm i renraku`**
-💡 elegantly expose async functions
+💡 elegantly expose async functions as an api
 🌐 node and browser
 🏛️ json-rpc 2.0
-🔌 http and websockets
+🔌 http, websockets, and more
-🚚 transport agnostic core
+🚚 super transport agnostic
-🛡️ auth helpers
+🛡️ beautiful little auth helpers
-🧪 testable

 <br/>

 ## ⛩️ *RENRAKU* — a simple idea

-***"an api should just be a bunch of async functions."***
+***"an api should just be a bunch of async functions, damn it"***

-i had this idea in 2017, and since then i've been evolving the concept's implementation and typescript ergonomics.
+i had this idea in 2017, and have been evolving the implementation and typescript ergonomics ever since.

-this project is the result.
+maybe this project is my life's work, actually...

 <br/>